haglebu/PC-34_Shugart-50/README.md

 # Note

 *There is also another type of adapter that looks the same at first glance but has a different internal wiring.
-You need this type if you want to connect a "modern" floppy disk drive (5.25" or 3.5") to an „old“ 50 pin floppy disk controller (like Tandy/Radio Shack; not IBM compatible).*
+You need this type if you want to connect a "modern" floppy disk drive (5.25" or 3.5") to an „old“ 50 pin floppy disk controller (like Tandy/Radio Shack; not IBM compatible).
+See here: https://gitlab.com/NF6X_Retrocomputing/fd50to34/*